Home and School - Working in Partnership

 We also operate an open door policy and encourage parents to contact the school immediately if they have any concerns or queries related to their child in school.
 We have an identified member of support staff who acts as our ‘Family Liaison Officer’.
-This is Mrs Mary Wilson, and she is available before and after school each day on the school playground for parents to ask any questions or raise any minor concerns.
+This is Mrs Jayne Morgan, and she is available before and after school each day on the school playground for parents to ask any questions or raise any minor concerns.
 If parents wish to see the class teacher, you may be able to do this informally at the beginning or end of the school day.

 Parents can request a meeting with their child’s class teachers by contacting them directly.
 If you wish to speak with a senior member of staff or the headteacher you are warmly invited to school to make an appointment if we are not immediately available to meet you.
 Appointments can be made by telephoning the school office.

 Newsletters are sent home at the start of each month, and other letters and documents containing important information are sent home regularly to ensure parents are fully up-to-date with the necessary information.
 Parents can register to receive these electronically - this seems to be the most reliable method to ensure that all information actually gets to parents.
 Alternately parents can request paper copies that will travel home by ‘pupil post’.
 Please read all information that is sent home from school and note the items that are relevant to you and your child.
 Each half term a group of Year 6 pupils compose a ‘News Crew’ leaflet that is also sent home.
 This contains information about what has been going on in school over term from the children’s point of view.
 Please take time to read this with your child as it is always an exciting read.